Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Dog Stool Is Important

-Many dog owners aren't aware of what their dog's stools look like, and aren't aware of what they should look like or the usual problems.
+Many dog owners aren't aware of what their dog's stools look like, let alone what these stools should look like or the usual signs of problems.
 They may get a wake-up call only later, when their dog is really sick.
 Chances are, if you send your dog in and out of the house to poop on his own or have installed a doggy door, you may be missing out on some important information.
-Truth is, dog poop can provide a wealth of information about your dog's digestion, absorption of nutrients and even his emotional well-being!
+Truth is, dog poop can provide a wealth of information about your dog's digestion, absorption of nutrients, and even his emotional well-being!